luisgg98/DSFiware-hackathon/assets/docs/README-provider.md

     postgis-0                     1/1     Running     0          23m
 ```

-## Step 4.5- Adding the service route to the Apisix
+## Step 4.5- Addition of the service route to the Apisix
 1. Initially, we are going to modify the apisix values file to enable its management of the new route `fiwaredsc-provider.ita.es` and _upgrade_ the apisix helm chart to just renew the involved components (_apisix-control-plane_)
     ```shell
     hFileCommand api upgrade